DanJFletcher/bare-bones/README.md

 # beard-pack
 A decent starting point for building static websites.

+If you have any questions about this build, issues setting up, or would like to suggest features, please submit an issue through the project's issue tracker.

 ## The purpose
 This setup handles monotonous tasks such as HTML validation, CSS vendor prefixing, image compression, minification and more.
 When developing a project with `beard-pack` you will have 3 main directories in your project.